Skip to main content

 Written by Jan Niklas Wick

-Space properties let you personalize Valuecase Spaces with your own structured data.
-You can use them to automatically insert customer-specific information into templates and to control which content is shown during Space creation.
+You can use them to insert customer-specific information into templates, create dynamic links or embeds, and control which content is shown during Space creation.

-This article explains how to create space properties, choose the right property type, use them as placeholders, build dynamic links, and apply them in content automation.
+This article explains how to create Space Properties, use them as placeholders, pass values during Space creation, and apply them in content automation.

 Type